-My golfers are surprised when I tell them we need to look at their hips when they come to me for their golfer’s elbow.
+My golf patients are surprised when I tell them we need to look at their hips when they come to me for their golfer’s elbow.

 They think I failed all of my anatomy and physiology.
 They will often re-inform me that their pain is in their elbow and not in their hips.

 I have already discussed what golfer’s elbow is and what are the two main categories of the injury.
-You can refer back to that blog here.
+If you need a quick refresher, you can refer back to that blog here.

 How Do I Treat Golfer’s Elbow?

-After that, it is time to start looking at why the golfer’s elbow came about.
+After you’ve started your physical therapy program to start strengthening other areas in the swing sequence, it is time to start looking at why the golfer’s elbow came about.
 Maybe it really is from the sudden increase in golf swings?
 Swinging a golf club 50-100 times at 80-110+ mph can take a toll on the body when it isn’t prepared for it.

 But, in my experience, that is not the case in the novice golfer.
 With the novice golfer, it is especially important to look at the hips and pelvis if you want to have long-lasting relief from golfer’s elbow.